John Silvanus Davis: Translation of The Book of Mormon and Doctrine and Covenants

-The first branch of the Latter-day Saints in Wales was established near Overton, in Flintshire.
-The Latter-day Saint missionaries had been preaching there for more than a decade without a Welsh translation of the Book of Mormon because many of the farming communities around Overton did not speak Welsh.
+The first branch of the Latter-day Saints (LDS) in Wales was established near Overton, Flintshire.
+LDS missionaries had been preaching there for more than a decade without a Welsh translation of the Book of Mormon because many of the farming communities around Overton did not speak Welsh.
 In 1842, Elder Lorenzo Snow sent William Henshaw to Merthyr Tydfil in South Wales.
-While there, Henshaw saw the need for proselytizing materials in Welsh.
-The Reverend John Jones was printing Mormon tracts at his printing press in Rhydybont, near Llanybydder, Carmathenshire.
-He was assisted by a 23-year-old Davis.
+While there, Henshaw saw the need for proselytising materials in Welsh.
+Davis, then 23, was assisting Reverend John Jones, who was printing Mormon tracts at his printing press in Rhydybont near Llanybydder, Carmarthenshire.

-By late 1848, Dan Jones wanted to make the standard works of the Latter-day Saints available to his countrymen who had already been baptized.
-However, he emigrated to the Great Salt Lake Valley in 1848 before the translation could be started.
-Davis was selected to oversee all printing activities for the Church in Wales in his place.

-Davis's exposure to proper grammar, exposition, logic, and printing served him well as editor of all church publications in Wales.
-He was one of the most highly educated converts in mid-19th-century Wales.
+By late 1848, Dan Jones wanted to make the standard works of the LDS available to his countrymen who had already been baptised.
+However, he emigrated to the Salt Lake Valley in 1848 before the translation could be started.
+Davis was selected to oversee all printing activities for the LDS Church in Wales in his place.
+Davis's exposure to standard grammar, exposition, logic, and printing served him well as editor of all church publications in Wales.
+He was one of the most-educated converts in mid-19th-century Wales.
 Much of his education came from setting type and reading proofs in both Welsh and English.

-In August 1850, Orson Pratt counseled Davis to translate and publish the Doctrine and Covenants into Welsh.
-Instead of translating it all at once, he released 16 pages of the scripture every other week in Zion's Trumpet.
-Between February 22, 1851 and August 23, 1851, He had released all 20 parts of the Doctrine and Covenants.
+In August 1850, Orson Pratt counseled Davis to translate and publish Doctrine and Covenants into Welsh.
+Rather than translating it all at once, he released 16 pages of the scripture in Zion's Trumpet every fortnight.
+Between February 22, 1851, and August 23, 1851, Davis had released all 20 parts of Doctrine and Covenants.
 This distribution method worked well and Davis decided to do the same for the Book of Mormon.
 He started gathering subscriptions for the translation in July 1851.
-He encouraged his distributors and church leaders to be very aggressive in getting subscriptions.
-But by September 1851, the Saints had gathered only 1,500 subscribers.
-Davis started the translation anyway.
-He released the final section of the Book of Mormon 31 weeks later.
-It was called Llyfr Mormon Davis translated the Book of Mormon for free.
+Davis encouraged his distributors and church leaders to be very aggressive in getting subscriptions, but by September 1851, the LDS Church had gathered only 1,500 subscribers.
+Davis started the translation anyway, and released the final section of the Book of Mormon 31 weeks later.
+It was called Llyfr Mormon.
+Davis translated the Book of Mormon for free.